EmmaKozmer/Movie-Match/README.md

 # Welcome to Movie-Match!
-This Flask application serves as a movie recommendation system, leveraging a machine learning model built with PyTorch to provide movie suggestions based on user preference.
-This way every user should find a movie that fits.
+This Flask application serves as a movie recommendation system that also leverages a machine learning model built with PyTorch to provide movie suggestions based on a user's preferred movie.
+We hope that this system will help every user find a movie that fits their interests.

 ## Features
-- **Basic Movie Recommendations**: Allows users to select their preferred genre and minimum rating to receive movie recommendations.
+- **Basic Movie Recommendation**: Allows users to select their preferred genre and minimum rating to receive movie recommendations generated through basic filtering.
-- **Ultimate Predictor**: A machine learning-based feature that provides movie recommendations based on a favorite movie.
+- **Ultimate Movie Prediction**: A machine learning based feature that provides a prediction of movies that the user may like based on the user's favorite movie.

 ## Requirements
 - Python 3.6+
 - Flask
 - Pandas
 - NumPy
-- PyTorch
+- Torch
 - Dataset: The application uses a specific dataset of movies for recommendations.
-Download the dataset in CSV format from the following Kaggle link and place it in the data/ directory within the application's folder.
+Download the dataset from the following Kaggle link and place all CSV files in a directory called "data" at the root of the projects directory.
 [IMDb Movie Dataset: All Movies by Genre](https://www.kaggle.com/datasets/rajugc/imdb-movies-dataset-based-on-genre?select=fantasy.csv)

-Ensure all requirements are met (install requirements.txt) to avoid any issues with running the application.

 ## Installation
 1. Clone the repository to your local machine.